Chevrolet Express: Body design

 Far more aerodynamic than its predecessor, the Chevrolet Express derived much of exterior styling from the Chevrolet Astro mid-size van (including its flush-mounted exterior glass), deriving its grille from multiple trims of the Chevrolet C/K pickup trucks.
-Similar to the APV minivans, the Express adopted high-mounted taillamps (besides the rear windows), placed above the rear door hinges.
+Similar to the APV minivans, the Express adopted high-mounted taillamps next to the rear windows, placed above the rear door hinges.
 In a design advancement for the market segment, the rear doors are hinged to open nearly 180 degrees, allowing the vehicle to back up to a loading dock.

-The cargo van is offered as a two-passenger vehicle (initially with an optional passenger seat delete); the passenger van is offered as a 5, 8, 12, or 15-passenger vehicle (the latter, only with the extended 155-inch wheelbase).
+The cargo van is offered as a two-passenger vehicle (initially with an optional passenger seat delete); the passenger van is offered as a 5-, 8-, 12-, or 15-passenger vehicle (the latter, only with the extended 155-inch wheelbase).

 In reverse of its predecessor, 60/40 split side doors were standard, with a sliding door offered as an option (initially at no cost).
-From 2003 to 2008, side doors were offered on the driver side; only the split-panel doors were offered, and only on standard-wheelbase bodies.
+From 2003 to 2014, side doors were offered on the driver side; only the split-panel doors were offered, and only on standard-wheelbase bodies.

 Trim

 For its 1996 launch, Chevrolet used the Chevrolet Express model name for full-size passenger vans, with Chevrolet Van returning for cargo vans (renamed Express Cargo Van for 1999).

 The Express passenger van was introduced with two trim lines: an unnamed base trim (geared largely towards fleet sales) replacing the Sportvan and the upgraded LS, replacing the Beauville.
 For 2001, an upgraded LT trim was introduced, but was dropped for 2003.
 For 2006, the trim line was revised again to the current nomenclature, with the base trim renamed LS, and LS renamed LT.
+For 2007, the 2500 and 3500 badges on the front doors were dropped.

-In line with the previous Chevrolet Van, the Express uses "G" as its internal model designator ("H" was used for all-wheel drive vans during their production).
-In line with C/K pickup trucks, the Express/Savana adopted the 1500/2500/3500 payload series designations.
+In line with the previous Chevrolet Van, the Express uses "G" as its internal model designator ("H" was used for all-wheel-drive vans during their production).
+In line with the fourth-generation C/K pickup trucks, the Express/Savana adopted the 1500/2500/3500 payload series designations.
 After the 2014 model year, the 1/2-ton 1500-series was discontinued (with GM citing it as the lowest-selling version).

 Variants

-GMC Savana (1996-present)
+GMC Savana (1996–present)

 Since 1996, GMC has marketed the GMC Savana as its version of the Chevrolet Express.
 In line with Chevrolet, GMC consolidated the previous GMC Vandura (cargo van) and GMC Rally/Rally STX (passenger van) under a single nameplate, with Savana offered as a passenger van, cargo van, and as a cutaway-chassis vehicle (see below).

 With the exception of its grille and GMC divisional badging, the GMC Savana is essentially identical to the Chevrolet Express.
-Using the same LS and LT trims as Chevrolet, the Savana is the only current GMC model line not offered with Denali trim.
+Using the same LS and LT trims as Chevrolet, the Savana is the only current GMC model line not offered with the Denali or AT4 trim.

 Sharing the same model development as its Chevrolet counterpart, the Savana has undergone only minor detail changes since 2003.
 As of current production, the Express outsells the Savana approximately three-to-one.